 To keep a check on your weight during this fasting season we bring to you 7 healthy tips.
 These points will help your Ramadan fasting to be beneficial for your body by keeping it light and active

-- Have healthy iftars.
 Don’t be unprepared and eat anything and everything while breaking the fast.
 Go by the rule of breaking the fast with a few dates and water.
-Have a healthy iftar with fresh juices, soups, salads etc.
+Have a healthy iftar with fresh juices, soups, salads, etc.

-- Eat moderately.
-Have your main meal during iftar in such a way that it includes healthy carbohydrates like rice, whole wheat flour preparations, proteins like lean meat, chicken, good fats from nuts like almonds, walnuts and fibre rich vegetables and fruits.
-For rice dishes, you can alway opt for brown rice.
+Have your main meal during iftar in such a way that it includes healthy carbohydrates like rice, whole wheat flour preparations, proteins like lean meat, chicken, good fats from nuts like almond living/seasons/ramadans, walnuts, and fiber-rich vegetables and fruits.
+For rice dishes, you can always opt for brown rice.

-- Go for healthy cooking methods like grilling, boiling etc. Also, wherever you can, try to add spices and herbs to your foods.
-These will add flavour as well as health.
+Also, wherever you can, try to add spices and herbs to your foods.
+These will add flavor as well as health.

 Q. Do people gain or lose weight during Ramadan?